Cigna (NYSE:CI) Updates FY 2021 Earnings Guidance

-Cigna (NYSE:CI) updated its FY 2021 earnings guidance on Thursday.
+Cigna (NYSE:CI) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $20.350-$ for the period, compared to the Thomson Reuters consensus earnings per share estimate of $20.290.
 The company issued revenue guidance of $172 B-, compared to the consensus revenue estimate of $170.50 billion.

+Cigna (NYSE:CI) last issued its earnings results on Thursday, November 4th.
+The health services provider reported $5.73 earnings per share for the quarter, topping the Zacks’ consensus estimate of $5.23 by $0.50.
+The business had revenue of $44.30 billion during the quarter, compared to the consensus estimate of $42.88 billion.
+Cigna had a return on equity of 13.72% and a net margin of 4.93%.
+The firm’s revenue for the quarter was up 8.6% on a year-over-year basis.
+During the same period in the previous year, the company posted $4.41 earnings per share.
+On average, equities analysts anticipate that Cigna will post 20.4 earnings per share for the current year.

-A number of research firms recently commented on CI.
-Jefferies Financial Group upped their price objective on Cigna from $270.00 to $277.00 and gave the company a buy rating in a report on Friday, November 5th.
-Stephens dropped their price objective on Cigna from $300.00 to $270.00 and set an overweight rating for the company in a report on Friday, August 6th.
-Zacks Investment Research downgraded Cigna from a hold rating to a sell rating and set a $215.00 price objective for the company. in a report on Monday, September 13th.
-Mizuho dropped their price objective on Cigna from $290.00 to $267.00 and set a buy rating for the company in a report on Friday, August 6th.
-Finally, Cowen began coverage on Cigna in a report on Thursday, September 9th.
-They issued a market perform rating and a $235.00 price objective for the company.
-Two research analysts have rated the stock with a sell rating, three have issued a hold rating, thirteen have given a buy rating and one has given a strong buy rating to the company.
-According to data from MarketBeat.com, the company presently has a consensus rating of Buy and an average price target of $265.35.
+Several equities analysts have recently weighed in on the stock.
+Credit Suisse Group upped their price objective on shares of Cigna from $270.00 to $300.00 and gave the company an outperform rating in a report on Monday, November 8th.
+Citigroup cut their price target on Cigna from $308.00 to $267.00 and set a buy rating on the stock in a report on Friday, August 6th.
+Truist Securities cut their target price on Cigna from $320.00 to $270.00 and set a buy rating on the stock in a report on Friday, August 6th.
+SVB Leerink restated a hold rating and set a $223.00 price target on shares of Cigna in a research note on Friday, November 5th.
+Finally, BMO Capital Markets dropped their price objective on shares of Cigna from $300.00 to $275.00 and set an outperform rating on the stock in a research note on Monday, November 8th.
+Two analysts have rated the stock with a sell rating, three have issued a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat.com, Cigna currently has an average rating of Buy and an average price target of $265.35.

 Cigna Corp. engages in the provision of global health services.
 It operates through the following segments: Evernorth, U.S. Medical, International Markets, and Group Disability and Other.
 The Evernorth segment includes a broad range of coordinated and point solution health services, including pharmacy solutions, benefits management solutions, care solutions and intelligence solutions.